 Perlara’s worm team recently attended two C. elegans neuroscience conferences – CE Neuro 2018 & CE Aging 2018 – both held at the University of Wisconsin, Madison.
 This post recaps Zach and my time at the CE Neuro 2018 conference, which focused on neuronal development, synaptic function & behavior.
-The CE Aging meeting will be recapped in an upcoming post!
+The CE Aging meeting was recapped in a separate post.

 My first introduction to a worm conference came when I recently had the chance to attend the Neuroscience topic meeting for C. elegans at the University of Wisconsin Madison.